aspose-ocr/Aspose.OCR-Documentation/net/getting-started/how-to-run-the-examples/_index.md

 - **Data** folder at the root folder of **Examples** contains input files used in the examples.
 It is mandatory that you download the **Data** folder along with the examples project.
 - Open RunExamples.cs file, all the examples are called from here.
 - Uncomment the examples you want to run from within the project.
-- Build the project in x64 mode.
+- Build the project in x64, x86 or AnyCPU mode.

 Please feel free to reach out using our Forums if you have any issues setting up or running the examples.